linux4sam/meta-atmel/meta-mchp-common/README.md

 ## Prerequisites

-Before starting, please refer to the `Build Host Packages` section in the [Yocto Project's guide](https://docs.yoctoproject.org/current/brief-yoctoprojectqs/index.html#build-host-packages) to install required dependencies for the build environment:
+Before starting, please refer to the `Required Packages for Build Host` section in the [Yocto Project Documentation](https://docs.yoctoproject.org/current/ref-manual/system-requirements.html#required-packages-for-the-build-host) to install required dependencies for the build environment:

 > **Note:** Make sure to install `git-lfs` in addition to the required packages for your Linux distribution.